omarfaruk305/Weather-App/README.md

 - This project was done in [Pycoders Bootcamp](https://github.com/pycoders-nl) as a challenge after Data Gathering module finished.

-- Worked with 4 people as a team.
+- Worked with 4 people as a team with scrum method.

 - Created in 1 week.